canonical/vanilla-framework/docs/patterns/accordion.md

 View example of the accordion pattern
 </a>

+### Functionality

+Please ensure the `aria-control` attribute matches an ID of an element.
+If `aria-expanded` is true, then the accordion will be open by default.
+When clicking on the `accordion__tab`, you must toggle the `aria-expanded` attribute on the toggle and the `aria-hidden` attribute on the panel.

 ### Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.